 Advice for Startups from A Venture Director

-Initially launching your first startup can be a challenge.
+Initially launching your first startup can be challenging.

 This is true even more so in the field of digital health due to clinical validation measures and FDA clearances that can add another layer of complexity to getting your innovation off of the ground.
 Many times at Junto Health, we hear from startups who are all facing similar issues when it comes to issues such raising funds for clinical trials, yet not being able to raise these funds without outcome data which creates a true paradox.